bradfordharrison2606/blog/_posts/2024-08-08-EmblemSigurd.md

 1) **Lance Override Build**: This involves putting Sigurd on a powerful Lancer user, preferably a Lance Cavalry Unit to reap the full benefits of Gallop and Override as most promoted Lance Cavalry Classes have a high enough Lance Rank to use a Steel Greatlance for high Override Damage.

 2) **Armor Knight Build**: This involves putting Sigurd on a Knight or General and turning them into a mobile fortress.
 While Armored Units don't receive any special bonuses from Sigurd, they greatly appreciate the extra mobility he provides.
 This build is good in the Early Game.
-However, be careful you don't send your Knight/General too far ahead and beware of Mages as Armored Units' RES are so low that not even the RES bonus from Tyrfing will help much.
+However, be careful you don't send your Knight/General too far ahead into the range of enemy Mages as Armored Units' RES are so low that not even the RES bonus from Tyrfing will help much.
 It also doesn't help that mages have a good chance of doubling Armored Units.

 3) **Sandstorm Build**: In Engage, the Character Timerra has a unique Class called Picket.
-This class's unique skill; Sandstorm has a chance to use her high DEF stat in damamge calculation instead of her usually lower STR stat.
+This class's unique skill; Sandstorm has a chance to use her high DEF stat in damage calculation instead of her usually lower STR stat.
 Sandstorm stacks with Momentum to amp up her damage.
-Furthermore, when Timerra uses Override, she has a chance of trigger Sandstorm on EACH enemy hit by the Engage Attack and it's pretty funny when it procs on most of them.
+Furthermore, when Timerra uses Override, she has a chance of triggering Sandstorm on EACH enemy hit by the Engage Attack and it's pretty funny when it procs on most of them.

 # **Final Thoughts** <br>